Janoher/Janoher/README.md

   Cyberpunk, because privacy matters.

-  All projects will be open-source, with privacy in mind.
+  All projects will be open-sourced, with privacy in mind.

 <!---
 Janoher/Janoher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.